MBilalQureshi/html-css-project/README.md

 4. Under the branch, there is a drop down.
 Select "Main" from it and click save.
 5. The same page will automatically refersh.
 6. On top of "GitHub Pages", it is now mentioned that "Your site is live at https://mbilalqureshi.github.io/html-css-project/".

-The live link can be found here - [Hot Bowl Cuisine](https://mbilalqureshi.github.io/html-css-project/)

 ## Credits
 ### Content